People who suffer from memory loss could find kindred spirits in machines afflicted with a condition known as "catastrophic forgetting".

 When they're taught a new task they have to adapt their parameters to solve it.
 These can overwrite the parameters that they learned before and lead them to "forget" the knowledge that they previously acquired.

-The phenomenon is one the biggest barriers to creating an artificial general intelligence (AGI) as it eliminates the capacity for continual learning, a process of learning new tasks in a sequence.
+The phenomenon is one of the biggest barriers to creating an artificial general intelligence (AGI) as it eliminates the capacity for continual learning, a process of learning new tasks in a sequence.

-"This artificial general intelligence should have this capability of sequential learning in a changing world as it's always going to find new things that change and it should adapt to these changes," says Joan Serrà a research scientist specialising in deep learning and machine learning at Telefónica R&D. "And if by adapting to these changes it forgets then it's not intelligent anymore."
+"This artificial general intelligence should have this capability of sequential learning in a changing world as it's always going to find new things that change and it should adapt to these changes," says Joan Serrà, a research scientist specialising in deep learning and machine learning at Telefónica R&D. "And if by adapting to these changes it forgets then it's not intelligent anymore."

 Computer scientists have been tackling the challenge for decades.
 Serrà's research team may have found a solution.

 The Telefónica research team in Barcelona have developed a system that addresses the problem of catastrophic forgetting by minimising the amount of memory that the algorithm requires.

 Their mechanism consists of two separate parameters.
 One compacts the information that the neural networks require into the fewest neurons possible without compromising its accuracy, while the other protects the units that were essential to complete past tasks.

 "Our solution tries to minimise the space while learning a new task and at the same time not changing what was learnt before in this reduced space where you put this knowledge," says Serrà.